ingleseben/Material-Design-3-Dynamic-Mobile-Dashboard/README.md

 # Material-Design-3-Dynamic-Mobile-Dashboard

-A modern Home Assistant dashboard powered by Material Design 3 (MD3) principles.
-Features a dynamic, transparent, and adaptive card layout with a sleek, clean UI for an elegant smart home experience.
+A modern Home Assistant dashboard built on Material Design 3 (MD3) principles.
+It features a dynamic, transparent, and adaptive card layout with a sleek, clean UI for an elegant smart home experience.
+This is a complete dashboard that brings together lights, switches, temperature and humidity, rainfall, wind, weather forecasts, alarms, Hue scenes, cameras, heat pumps, door/window sensors, and more—all in one cohesive design.

-[v2.1.0](https://github.com/ElementZoom/Material-Design-3-Dynamic-Mobile-Dashboard/releases/tag/v2.1.0) introduces an Apex Chart card for visualizing rainfall forecasts, adds daily and hourly rain forecast details, includes a Lunar Phase card, and adds several new template sensors to capture hourly weather data.
+[v3.0.0](https://github.com/ElementZoom/Material-Design-3-Dynamic-Mobile-Dashboard/releases/tag/v3.0.0) brings a fresh look and smoother performance with new tab navigation powered by the Simple Tabs Card.
+The dashboard now follows MD3 guidelines more consistently, with refined light and dark modes and updated cards for a cohesive feel.
+Weather has been revamped by splitting the panel and forecast into an interactive pop-up card, plus new combined forecasts for rainfall × temperature and wind speed × wind direction.
+More cards have been optimized with decluttering_templates, along with overall cleanups and simplifications to achieve a minimal, functional, and visually polished design.

 # ✨ Features

 **🎨 MD3 Theme Engine**

-Unlock unlimited color combinations with a simple color picker — thanks to the amazing work of Newryn’s Material You Theme repository.
+Unlock unlimited color combinations with a simple color picker — thanks to the amazing work of Material You Theme repository.

 **👥 Per-User Styling**